ObolNetwork/obol-docs/docs/gov/governance/delegate-guide.md

 - **Make sense together**
     Feel free to engage with other contributors and the broader Obol Collective in evaluating project impact.

-- **Make wholistic impact determinations, but when in doubt, don’t make assumptions.**
+- **Make holistic impact determinations, but when in doubt, don’t make assumptions.**
     A combination of data and research should leave you qualified to make an informed decision about a given applicant.
 Still, there might be some projects whose impact argument is more subjective and hard to quantify (in the education category, for example).
 Use your gut in these situations, but don’t be *too* charitable with an applicant.
 If an impact statement seems like a stretch, it probably is.